Ranko Zidarić

 Ranko Zidarić (born 1 February 1965) is a Croatian actor and screenwriter.

 Biography

 Born in Zagreb to a father Krešimir (1933–1998), who was also an actor, and a mother Danica "Seka" Zidarić (d.
-2018), Ranko graduated at the Academy of Dramatic Art at the University of Zagreb in 1990.
+2018), Ranko graduated from the Academy of Dramatic Art at the University of Zagreb in 1990.

 He voiced Buzz Lightyear in the Croatian-language dub of the Toy Story franchise and Makunga in Madagascar: Escape 2 Africa.

 In 2012, on behalf of the "Sova Zone" project, he starred, co-written and co-produced the sitcom Špica, with Gavella colleague Filip Šovagović.

 Personal life

 In 1994, Zidarić married Croatian film director Saša Broz, a granddaughter of the President of Yugoslavia Josip Broz Tito.
 They have a daughter Sara, and got divorced in 2000.

 In 2007, Zidarić married his second wife Ivana Uhlik, with whom he has a daughter Zora.